 The SMA establishes a balance of authority between local and state governments.
 Cities and counties have the primary review responsibility for development along their shorelines, and the state (through the Washington State Department of Ecology) has authority to review local master programs and local shoreline development permit decisions.
+(Ord.
+2016-006, 2016)

-k.1.2 Scope and jurisdiction of the Shoreline Master Program
+17B.01.020 Scope and jurisdiction of the Shoreline master program.